RevenantTempest/Linux-Game-Helper/README.md

 4. **Configure Lutris game:**
 - Right-click the game > Configure > System Options > Click on "Advanced" Toggle > Game Execution
 - Set the Command prefix as (`linuxgh init`)
 - (Optional but Recommended)  Add environment variable `SteamAppId` with the gameID.
 Use steamdb.info to find game.
+If you don't all games will appear as lutris so automatic trainer selection will fail.
 ---

 ## Features